Dan-Matthews-23/local-legends/TESTING.md

 There were several errors here with nesting <h4> elements within a label which is not allowed.

+After all errors were corrected there was still one error showing: Error: Duplicate ID (restaurant_id).
+This is an error I cannot fix.
+This is because restaurant_id is pass through the functions on a for loop, so it does look as though ID is being called more than once.
+But in reality the value is only ever being passed through once at one time.
+I have not taken actions to address this as the only way I could mitigate this would be if all functions on routes.py called for different IDs each occasion.
+This is not practical or efficient.

 #### JavaScript

 For my JavaScript validation, I used JsHint.